 Kettlebells are a great tool for strength training and one that’s much more diverse than a dumbbell or barbell.
 Their unique shape makes them easier to move around than dumbbells, so you can do more with less.
 Whether you’re new to training or a certified pro, kettlebells definitely deserve a spot in your strength training routine.

 Not sure where to start?
 We’ve broken down five basic kettlebell moves that you can master, whether you’re an expert or a total beginner.
 Practice these moves, and the next time you’re at the gym, you’ll have the confidence and the know-how to take that bell by the horns.

 It’s like a squat… but with weight!
 The squat is one of the best ways to work your glutes, hamstrings, and quads.
 By now, you may have already mastered this move, but adding a kettlebell increases the resistance your body must work against to stand back up.

-Swings are synonymous with kettlebells, and for good reason.
+Swings are almost automatically associated with kettlebells and for good reason.
 The movement is great for your glutes, legs, and lower back.
-Kettlebell swings are one move where it’s easier to go heavy, but be sure you start out with a lighter weight and work your way up to avoid injury.
+Kettlebell swings are one move that gives you the ability to easily work towards a heavier weight, but it’s important to start out with a lighter weight and work your way up gradually in order to avoid injury.

 3. Tricep Press

 Triceps are one muscle that many people neglect, but this move will get them working in no time.
 When performing this move, make sure you don’t arch your back, or you could easily strain your lower back.

 How-To: 1) Stand with your feet hip-width apart and grip the kettlebell by the ball (the round part) near the base of the horns with both hands.
 2) Raise the bell directly overhead.
 3) Keeping your elbows close to your ears, lower the kettlebell behind your head until it reaches neck level.
 The horns should be facing down.
 4) Pause, then straighten your arms all the way up to raise the bell overhead.
 Repeat in a slow, steady motion.